thewildling/ML-/README.md

 copy_files(test_path + "NORMAL/", target_path + "NORMAL/", 50)
 copy_files(test_path + "PNEUMONIA/", target_path + "PNEUMONIA/", 50)

+#### 04.11.20
+I have now balanced the test, train and validation sets, that will be used for the KNN model, using the code-snippet provided above.
+The reason is to get a bigger validation set, as the one provided from kaggle only has 8 images in it.
+It now has over 150 images, making validation and accuracy more complete.

 ### KNN

 Looking into k-nearest neighbours.
 Probably going with pyTorch wothout fastai, as fastai does not have a knn model.